-Note 6 - Stockholders' Equity
+Note 8 - Stockholders' Equity

 On September 30, 2019, our Pledge Agreement with PoC Capital was amended to reduce the committed funds under this Agreement from \$1.8 million to \$900,000, which was paid in full as of December 31, 2019.
 As part of the Pledge Agreement amendment, PoC Capital forfeited the pledged collateral (56,640 shares of our common stock and warrants to purchase 56,640 shares of our common stock) in the amended agreement.
-The forfeited shares and warrants have been returned to us.
+The forfeited shares of our common stock and stock purchase warrants have been returned